rowanlea/Consequences/README.md

 - "Message" - an information message, generally to advise on what to do next
 - "Players" - a list of players sent with non-error messages for you to see who you are playing with
 - "Question" - a question from the list above, which denotes the server is expecting an answer from you
+- "Results" - a list of results from all of the players

 These need to be be JSON formatted, i.e. they will look like the following:
 > {"Message": "Hello"}